-Twenty-five students enrolled in the GEOG 427 Water Resources in Fall 2019 taught by Professor Mary Kimsey.
-Stormwater management was a major topic in the course, one that was introduced by Dale Chestnut in a lecture in the classroom early in the semester.
+Twenty-four students enrolled in the GEOG 427 Water Resources in Fall 2020 taught by Professor Mary Kimsey.
+Stormwater management was a major topic in the course, one that was introduced by Dale Chestnut in a Zoom lecture early in the semester.
 In the week following that lecture, students mapped an area of Harrisonburg that drains into a storm pipe on South Dogwood Drive.
-As part of this field activity, they discussed the impacts that the runoff from the various surfaces in the area would have on Blacks Run and, eventually, the Chesapeake Bay.
-For their semester project, each student selected a site on a body of water in the local area.
-Using water quality test kits that they purchased, they monitored the water quality of the site over the last two months of the semester.
-The results of the testing were written up in a term paper.
+As part of this field activity, they discussed the impacts the runoff from the various surfaces in the area have on Blacks Run and, eventually, the Chesapeake Bay.
+For their semester project and working in pairs, students selected a site on a body of water in the local area.
+Using water quality test kits they had purchased, they monitored the water quality of the site over the last two months of the semester.
+Students measured temperature and determined the turbidity level.
+They used the test kits to determine the level of dissolved O2, biochemical O2 demand, nitrates, pH, phosphates and coliform bacteria.
+Finally, the results were written up in a term paper that was submitted at the end of the semester.